michaeluno/amazon-auto-links/template/list/readme.txt

 == Change log ==

+= 1.2.1 =
+- Tweaked the styling for widget areas.

 = 1.2.0 =
 - Added styling for embedded contents including making the product title larger.
 - Made the image width `auto` in widget areas.